Bike Racks: Everything You Need to Know Before You Buy

 If your vehicle is equipped for towing, hitch racks are another viable option.
 They install into your vehicle’s hitch mount and provide a more structurally sound place to mount your bike while still granting easy on/off access to your bikes.
 They’re designed with an arm that slides into the hitch and is held in place with a bolt and pin so they can be removed fairly easy but because they don’t fold up, they are not as easily stored when not in use.
 Like trunk racks, they will also mount your bike up high on the rear of the vehicle which can obstruct your view, especially when backing up.

 Just like your vehicle, bike racks come in many shapes and styles to suit what’s important to you.
 If you have a car that can handle a roof rack and you don’t mind it being more permanent, you can go that way.
 If you prefer something more temporary, a trunk or hitch rack might be better for you.

+Check out all the Body & Accessory products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on bike racks, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.